The Betrayal of Fay Stender

 Six months later, Jackson launched a prison break.
 “The dragon has come,” he said, brandishing a gun that had been smuggled into San Quentin for him.
 Snipers shot him dead as he sprinted across the prison yard.

 Law-enforcement officials suspected Fay of aiding the escape, even though she had already abandoned Jackson’s case.
 Jackson’s supporters now viewed her as a traitor to the cause.
-She backed away from the Movement that had so animated her life for the past decade.
-She largely left behind prisoner rights issues.
+She backed away from the activism that had so animated her life for the past decade.
+She largely left behind prisoner-rights issues.

 “She was afraid of the authorities, and she was afraid of the people she helped,” said Marvin.